Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Where to sleep in Bali

 Big rooms, swimming pools, and nice locations are common around Ubud, Amed, and other major towns.
-Another great base with cozy hotels is Canggu, on the coast west of Kuta.
+Another great base with cozy hotels is in Canggu, on the west coast of Kuta.
 Bargaining is possible in less touristic areas and also in the major ones outside peak seasons.

 Food

-Food in Bali is probably the best in Indonesia, although outside the touristic areas it can get monotonous again.
-There are amazing supermarkets in Ubud and Denpasar, where to stock in western goods if you miss your favorite cheese or want to cook a pasta on your camping stove.
+Food in Bali is probably the best in Indonesia, although outside the tourist areas, it can get monotonous again.
+There are amazing supermarkets in Ubud and Denpasar, where to stock in Western goods if you miss your favorite cheese or want to cook pasta on your camping stove.

-Bali is also the best place in Indonesia for drinks, there’s even a few places selling craft beer in Bali.
+Bali is also the best place in Indonesia for drinks, there are even a few places selling craft beer in Bali.
 In more remote areas though, is not always easy to find something to eat, so having a backup plan is always worth it.

 Water Supplies